techouse/sqlite3-to-mysql/CONTRIBUTING.md

 Currently the tool supports Python versions 2.7, 3.5, 3.6, 3.7, 3.8 and is aiming to
 support 3.9 once that becomes available to the general public.

-Even though Python 2.7 has reached the end of its life at the beginning of this year, a lot of people still rely on it.
+Even though Python 2.7 has reached the end of its life at the beginning of 2020, a lot of people still rely on it.
 Therefore we should continue to support it as long as the underlying tools do not completely drop support for it.

+## MySQL version support

+This tool supports and should continue to support MySQL versions 5.5, 5.6, 5.7 and 8.0.
+This includes any includes major forks of MySQL, e.g. MariaDB.

 ## Testing